gustafnk/microservice-websites/index.md

 - Separate deploys for separate services
 - Allows for a heterogenous system, which in turn leads to long-term evolvability

-The approach of [Self-Contained Systems](http://scs-architecture.org) (SCS) is a specialisation of microservices: a SCS is a “team sized" autonomous web application.
+The approach of [Self-Contained Systems](http://scs-architecture.org) (SCS) is a specialisation of microservices: a SCS is a "team sized" autonomous web application.

 <a name="example-retail-site"></a>